 That jellyfish lesson; the lesson about diversions and learning from the diversion—that's my first lesson.
 The second was even more ironic.
 You know that at Psychotactics we talk about the “Three Month Vacation”, right?
-Well, in 2016, we didn't take our three month vacation as we should have.
+Well, we didn't take our three month vacation as we should have.
 And it really impacted our work.
 Let's find out how.

 Part 1: Why Goals Are Not Enough (And Why Pacing Matters)

 The Article Writing Course at Psychotactics is called the “Toughest Writing Course in the World”.
 When you make a statement like that, most people assume the course is tough for the person doing the course.
 Admittedly it's very tough for the student because you have to get from a point of struggle, to being able to write a very good article in less than 90 minutes.

 Yet for me it's a bigger struggle

 A course with just 25 participants generates between 10,000-15,000 posts in just 3 months.
 All of those comments, assignments and questions have to be answered.
 Plus there's no such thing as “rolling out last year's course”.
 Between 10-20% of the course changes every year (and has done so since it first ran in 2006).

 However, this year I decided to do something that would put even more pressure on me.
 I decided to create Version 2.0 of the Article Writing Course.
 It's not like the earlier version was a dud, but like everything in life, a course needs an upgrade.